TeaGuns/teaguns-personal/_posts/2020-09-07-slack-as-a-community-platform.markdown

 **Low barrier to engage.** Depending on your target audience, Slack is likely something many of them are using every day for work, so it's very low effort for them to join and participate.
 Unlike forums, which require you to be intentional about visiting them and engaging

 **Chat is better than forum posts**.
-This is very depenent on the type of community you're trying to build.
+This is very dependent on the type of community you're trying to build.
 The nature of conversation tends to be different than forums.
 Chat allows for shorter, more casual messaging, while on forums you tend to have to be more intentional (for lack of a better word).

 ### You can't compare Slack to forums